-- Name of individual - Correspondence address
+- Name of individual

+- Correspondence address.

-- Contact number and email address - Details of the information requested
+- Contact number and email address.

+- Details of the information requested.

-If staff receive a subject access request in any form they must immediately forward it to Clare Moffat.
+If staff receive a subject access request in any form, they must immediately forward it to the person responsible for data protection in their school: Clare Moffat, school business manager